2003-2011 Honda Element

 There’s a handy tweeter grille on the A-pillar, whether your Element is equipped with factory tweeters or not.
 This is an excellent reason and/or excuse to install a set of component speakers.
 If you’re upgrading a 4-speaker system, you’ll be amazed at how much the sound stage improves.
 If you’re stepping up from a factory 7-speaker system, you’ll still be impressed at how much better your music sounds with aftermarket component speakers.

-It’s not easy, but it’s worth it.
-To install the tweeters, you’ll have to fabricate new brackets and, since there is no wiring harness available, you’ll need to splice into the factory wiring.
-If you don't have a factory tweeter, you’ll need to run wire to the speaker location.
-Our universal backstrap is a big help for creating a bracket.
+To install the tweeters, you’ll have to fabricate new brackets or use our universal backstrap to secure the new tweeters.
+Since there is no wiring harness available, you’ll need to splice into the factory wiring or use Posi-Products speaker connectors.
+If you don't have a factory tweeter at all, you’ll need to run wire to this speaker location.

 Bass in your Honda Element